mimeiners/eeps/README.md

-# Jupyter-Book for Analog/Mixed-Signal Design with FPGA's
+# Jupyter-Book for Electrical Engineering Projects (EEPs) in Mixed-Technology System Design